rkulla/remoclipbo/README.md

 ## Raycast Integration

-NOTE: You don't have to us raycast, if you prefer other keyboard shortcut apps.
+NOTE: You don't have to use [raycast](https://www.raycast.com/), if you prefer other keyboard shortcut apps.

 In `Settings>Extensions>Script Commands` click Add Directories, then add ~/.config/raycast/scripts/remoclipbo.sh and mkdir that locally and put my bash scripts in there and make them executable.
 Example of calling ~/bin/remoclipbo: